Philipp Haller

 June 2008.

-by Philipp Haller and Martin Odersky.
+Philipp Haller and Martin Odersky

-9th International Conference on Coordination Models and Languages,
+9th International Conference on Coordination Models and Languages

 (Coordination 2007),